HEASARC/heasoftpy/packages/template/README.md

 - Replace the tjtest.py with your code as a library of modules.
 You can have more than one obviously.
-Your modules just need to take a dictionary of kwargs.
+Your modules just need to take a single argument or dictionary of kwargs and to include the top block of code from the example.
 The params class will do the rest.

 - Add the routines you want visible in the heasoftpy.ixpe package to the __init__.py file following the example.